 This benefit is capped at 150,000 points per year, so you’re limited to an annual maximum of 15 approved referrals.
 Don’t let this get you down though, because those 150,000 points, plus the 50,000 points welcome bonus, can get you weeks worth of nights in some of the most beautiful hotels around the world.

 Benefit #4: Free Additional Cards

 Additional supplementary cards are a great way to earn points faster.
-Amex allows for up to nine additional cards, free of charge, so you can share your credit with your family or even with employees.
-In the latter case, it may make more sense to sign up to the Marriott Bonvoy™ Business American Express Card, as it includes a special policy to protect you against unauthorized charges made to your card by unscrupulous employees.
+Amex allows for up to 9 additional cards, free of charge, so you can share your credit with your family or even with employees.
+In the latter case, it may make more sense to sign up to the Marriott Bonvoy™ Business American Express Card, since it includes a special policy to protect you against unauthorized charges made to your card by unscrupulous employees.

 #2 Four More Special Marriott Bonvoy Benefits

 Special Benefit #1: The Marriott Bonvoy Amex Card Free Night Award

 On top of the 50,000 Marriott Bonvoy points that come with your Marriott Bonvoy Amex Card, you also receive one free hotel night every year after the first year with a redemption value of up to 35,000 points (Category 1-5 hotel).
 (Remember, if you don’t know what we mean by Category 1-5, we’ll explain below.)
 There’s no spending requirement for this free night—you’ll get it every year after your first card anniversary regardless of how often you use your card—making it an exceptional value.